wp-plugins/dynamic-headers/readme.txt

 == Description ==

-**Important Upgrade Note:** if upgrading from 2.7 or lower, for the new version of this plugin, the folder that holds your header files has been moved.
-You will need to create the directory `/wp-content/header-images/` and make it writable for this plugin to work.
-You will need to backup `/wp-content/plugins/dynamic-headers/header-images/` and move your header files to the new directory as the old directory will be overwritten during any automatic upgrade.

-**Change Log for Version 3.1:**

--  Fixed a small bug causing the link target to be printed in the header when using image links.
--  Made plugin compatible with WordPress MU and WordPress 2.8 Beta 2 - Should now be compatible with every official release since WP 2.3
--  This upgrade is advised for all using the plugin

 Dynamic headers fills a void that has been present for a while in WordPress.
 It is a small, easy to use plugin that allows you to manage what header media is shown on each page/post.
 Unlike some other plugins however, this plugin allows you to use any image file OR a .swf Flash file.
 So you are no longer limited to a certain media type for your headers and you are no longer limited to one site-wide header.
 Enjoy.

+**Important Upgrade Note:** After version 2.7 the image folder has moved.
+You will need to create the directory `/wp-content/header-images/` and make it writable.
+You will need to backup `/wp-content/plugins/dynamic-headers/header-images/` and move your header files to the new directory before upgrading.

+**Change Log for Version 3.1:**

+-  Fixed bug causing the link target to be printed when using image links.
+-  Made plugin compatible with WordPress MU and WordPress 2.8 Beta 2
+-  This upgrade is advised for all using the plugin

 **Features:**